teddynted/website-content/content/blog/flutter-with-redux.md

 # Flutter State Management with Redux

-`Flutter` is a mobile UI framework for building native apps on `IOS` and `Android` from a single codebase.
+`Flutter` is Google's mobile UI framework for building native apps on `IOS` and `Android` from a single codebase.
 In this tutorial I will walk you through steps to managing your state in a Flutter app using `Redux`.